 First, local school districts may choose to use student gain scores as an input to teacher effectiveness ratings for the Ohio Teacher Evaluation System.
 This requires a pretest and a posttest.
 Second, some EOC tests are used to articulate credit for linked postsecondary courses.
 Third, a new feature of the system is that tests may be used to provide formative feedback to teachers for student improvement.

-Major project contributors include the Ohio Department of Education (ODE) Office of Career-Technical Education (CTE) (sponsor), CETE (vendor), and the Ohio Department of Higher Education (partner).
-Additionally, secondary and postsecondary CTE instructors are instrumental contributors in developing and reviewing test items and tests, validating the assessments, and setting proficient and advanced cut scores.
-CETE is responsible for designing, developing, and delivering assessments for the state of Ohio through WebXam, its proprietary test delivery platform.
+Center associates work with the Ohio Department of Education Office of Career-Technical Education and the Ohio Department of Higher Education.
+We also work with CTE instructors to develop and review test items and tests, validate assessments and set proficient and advanced cut scores.
+We design, develop, and deliver assessments for the state of Ohio through WebXam or proprietary test delivery platform.

-In 2016-17, CETE has also partnered with the ODE office of CTE to provide professional development to instructors.
-Throughout the year, CETE Assessment Services staff assist districts, administrators, and instructors in providing technical support and customized professional development to build awareness and to equip key stakeholders to properly use and navigate the technical-testing system.
+The center’s Assessment program also assists districts, administrators, and instructors in providing technical support and customized professional development to build awareness and to equip key stakeholders to properly use and navigate the technical-testing system.

 Principal Investigator: Dr. James Austin